Kenosha journalist quits after coverage of Jacob Blake rally

-A Black journalist quit his job at a Kenosha, Wisconsin, daily newspaper after disputing a headline for a story about a rally organized by the family of Jacob Blake, a Black man who was shot by a police officer.
+KENOSHA, Wis.
+(AP) — A Black journalist quit his job at a Kenosha, Wisconsin, daily newspaper after disputing a headline for a story about a rally organized by the family of Jacob Blake, a Black man who was shot by a police officer.

 Daniel Thompson resigned from his position as a digital editor at The Kenosha News after seeing the headline that was posted online for Saturday’s story.
 The headline read “Kenosha speaker: ’If you kill one of us, it’s time for us to kill one of yours.”